Rahbar-Ali/Software-Repository/README.md

   * List of test classes
   * List of test methods

-#Notes
+# Notes

-    * The program assumes that the Git repository is valid and that required softwares **(Python, Git, Grep)** is installed on your system
+* The program assumes that the Git repository is valid and that required softwares **'(Python, Git, Grep)'** is installed on your system
 * Make sure that a file path to the repository is correctly specified.
 If path is incorrect or the repository does not exist, program will produce an error